This is a named option in the Educational Leadership and Policy Analysis PhD.

 Letters of Recommendation Required 3

 1. Essay statement.
 Each applicant must submit a "Reasons for Study" essay.
-As you prepare your responses, we invite you to review the information on our website to review the program literature, to talk with our alumni and current students, and to interact with members of the faculty and staff.
-Ph.D. applicants should address the following in an essay that does not exceed three pages (single or double spaced.)
+Applicants are encouraged to review the information on our website, talk with our alumni and current students, and interact with members of the faculty and staff.
+Applicants should address the following in an essay that does not exceed three pages (single or double spaced.)

-• A clear, through, well-organized essay that expresses ideas in a detailed and engaging manner.
+• A clear, thorough, well-organized essay that expresses ideas in a detailed and engaging manner.

 • Addresses all components of the instructions.